Hong Kong Exchanges and Clearing : AMENDED AND RESTATED MEMORANDUM AND ARTICLES OF ASSOCIATION | MarketScreener

 "ordinary resolution"

-of such members as, being entitled to do so, vote in person or,
+such members as, being entitled to do so, vote in person or, where

 "principal register"

-at such place within or outside the Cayman Islands as the Board
+such place within or outside the Cayman Islands as the Board shall

 "published in the